Supersymmetric gradient flow in N=1 SYM: Gradient flow equation in SYM

-In Ref.~\cite{Kikuchi:2014rla}, the gauge parameters $\Lambda$ and $\bar\Lambda$ are chosen such that the following three conditions hold: \begin{itemize} \item[(i)] $\Lambda$ and $\bar\Lambda$ are functions of $V$. \item[(ii)] The flow equation is invariant under $\delta_{\xi}^{0}=Q\xi+\bar Q\bar\xi$. \item[(iii)] The Wess-Zumino gauge is kept at any flow time. \end{itemize} The unique solution of these three conditions is given by
+In Ref.~\cite{Kikuchi:2014rla}, the gauge parameters $\Lambda$ and $\bar\Lambda$ are chosen such that the following three conditions hold: \\

+(i) $\Lambda$ and $\bar\Lambda$ are functions of $V$.\\ (ii) The flow equation is invariant under $\delta_{\xi}^{0}$. \\ (iii) The WZ gauge is kept at any flow time. \\ The unique solution of these three conditions is given by

 Substituting (\ref{sol_Lambda}) into (\ref{SYM_flow_with_fixing}) and setting ${\cal V}$ at $t=0$ to $V_{\rm WZ}$, the flow equation is defined in terms of component fields.

 We make a few comments on the flow equation in the Wess-Zumino gauge with (\ref{sol_Lambda}).
 In the case of the Yang-Mills flow (\ref{def_GF_YM}), $\alpha$ is a free parameter and the flow equation is gauge covariant if we set $\alpha=0$.
 However, such gauge covariance is broken in the present case due to the choice (\ref{sol_Lambda}).
 With the time dependent gauge transformation (\ref{time_dep_gauge_a0}), the solution with any non-zero $\alpha$ is equivalent to that without the gauge fixing term ($\alpha=0$) in the Yang-Mills flow.
 The corresponding supersymmetric relation is, however, unknown.
 Furthermore, it is not clear whether or not the flow equation is consistent with SUSY transformation in the Wess-Zumino gauge (\ref{DF_super}) \cite{KK_Private}.